Skip to content

 Build your own AI Workbench by bringing an AI agent and configuring it according to the guides in this section.
 Once set up, use it to write TQL pipelines, understand OCSF schemas, generate parsers, and create data mappings.

-Tenzir offers two integration points for AI agents:
+Tenzir offers three integration points for AI agents:

 1. MCP Server: A Model Context Protocol server that exposes Tenzir functionality as tools.
 Works with any MCP-compatible agent.